check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Servers.md

 These are used when you want to isolate applications from outside access.
 They are also used for security purposes and when you want to run a different operating system but don't want to get rid of the operating system you are already using.
 You can just install the different OS on the virtual machine.
+Often, virtual machines are used to run server software.
+Several server software applications can be run from a single machine.
-The downside of virtual mchines is that they do use CPU and memory resources from your actual machine.
+The downside of virtual machines is that they do use CPU and memory resources from your actual machine.
 As a result of this, you may experience some slow down of your computer when running one or more virtual machines.